Skip to content

 3. Pool Exhaustion

-• Check for connection leaks (connections not being released)
+• Check for connection leaks (ensure connections are properly closed)

 4. High Error Rate